 We offer bespoke consultations, digital mole mapping and mole removal in London.
 Get in touch now to see how we can help!

 Moles (melanocytic naevi) are usually benign (harmless) groups of melanocytes; these are the cells that make up the skin pigment, melanin.

 Moles can be congenital (present from birth) or acquired.
 The latter mostly develop during early adult life.
 Inheritance mostly determines how many moles a person gets but other factors such as frequent sun exposure and an impaired immune system can contribute.

-There are many different kinds of moles.
+There are many different types of moles.
 Broadly they are categorised into typical and atypical (dysplastic).
 Dysplasia means that a mole has a certain degree of irregularity.
 There is a very small risk of a benign mole becoming a melanoma, which is a type of skin cancer.
 This risk is higher in dysplastic moles.

 Moles have a typical appearance and can be diagnosed by the naked eye and an instrument called a dermatoscope to inspect a mole more closely.
-If there is uncertainty regarding the diagnosis, particularly if the mole has some features of a melanoma or dysplasia, it may be removed for examination under a microscope.
+If there is uncertainty regarding the diagnosis, particularly if the mole has some features of melanoma or dysplasia, it may be removed for examination under a microscope.

 The upside of mole mapping is that skin cancers from moles that are found at early stages are curable most of the time.
 Therefore, early diagnosis is essential.
-If your melanoma is less than 0.75mm thick you can expect a 95% cure rate.
+If melanoma is less than 0.75mm thick you can expect a 95% cure rate.